Willowbrook Dethatching Lawn Services

 Contact Willowbrook’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in Willowbrook.
-The Village operates a comprehensive yard waste collection program, typically running from April through November, which accepts dethatched thatch, grass clippings, and leaves.
-Residents must use biodegradable paper bags—plastic bags are strictly prohibited—or rigid containers (usually up to 32 gallons) for curbside pickup.
+The Village operates a comprehensive yard waste collection program, typically running from April through November, which includes curbside pickup and a designated drop-off site for residents.
+Accepted materials include dethatched thatch, grass clippings, leaves, and small branches, but all must be separated according to municipal guidelines.
+Only biodegradable paper bags or rigid containers (usually up to 32 gallons) are permitted—plastic bags are strictly prohibited to comply with local and state waste reduction goals.
 Commercial contractors may be subject to additional permit or fee requirements.
-For larger quantities or off-schedule disposal, Willowbrook provides a yard waste drop-off site with set operating hours; residents may need a permit or sticker for access.
-Always separate dethatched material from other yard waste if required by local guidelines.
-For up-to-date collection schedules, accepted materials, and drop-off site details, contact:
+Residents should check for seasonal collection schedules and ensure that all materials are placed at the curb on designated days.
+For more information, contact:

 Willowbrook Department of Public Works